-1.1 Differential Equations is a course in the formulation, solution, and application of first- and simple higher-order differential equations.
-Topics included are first- and second-order ordinary differential equation with applications; simultaneous differential equations with applications; solution of differential equations by varied techniques, including Laplace transforms, numeric and/ or series methods.
+Prerequisite: MTH 235, or equivalent, with a grade of "C" or higher.
+Credit: 4 semester hours formulation, solution, and application of first- and simple higher-order differential equations.
+Topics included are first- and second-order ordinary differential equation with applications: simultaneous differential equations with applications; solution of differential equations by varied techniques, including Laplace transforms, numeric and/ or series methods.
 Other optional topics include special functions and boundary value problems.
 (Offered spring semester.)
 Prerequisite: MTH 236, or equivalent, with a grade of "C" or higher OR concurrent enrollment in MTH 236.
-Credit: 3 semester hours Lecture: 3 Lab: 0